mlavi/hugo/content/post/html-slideshow-survey.md

 ---
 date: "2015-04-23T12:59:26-07:00"
-tags: ["html", "slide", "web"]
+tags: ["HTML", "slide", "web"]
 title: "HTML Slide Show Survey"
 ---

-Powerpoint and other proprietary slideware, bah!
+PowerPoint and other proprietary slide-ware, bah!
 We already have a universal, open system for communication called the web, so let's explore web presentation applications.
 <!--more-->